ULB-Metronu/georges-core/docs/modules/twiss.rst

 Twiss module
 ************

 This module allows to calculate the different parameters of Twiss as well as the dispersion based on a propagation matrix.
 It is possible either to compute the periodic Twiss function of a lattice or to compute the propagation of an initial :code:`BetaBlock`.
 The standard uncoupled Twiss parametrization (including off-momentum effects, aka. dispersion) is the default option.
-Additional formalisms for the parametrization of fully coupled transfer matrices are also available (Teng, Ripken, etc.).
-The implementation of the coupled transfert matrix is detailed in this paper <link URL>`_
+Additional formalisms for the parametrization of fully coupled transfer matrices are also available (Parzen, Lebedev and Bogacz).
+More details about the coupled parametrizations can be found in this `paper <https://arxiv.org/abs/2210.11866>`_

 Herebelow, there is some examples on how to use the Twiss module.